devshareacademy/connect-four/README.md

 #### .makeMove(column)

 Allows the current player to drop a checker into one of the columns in the game board.
+This method will return the coordinate of where the checker was placed on the game board.
 This method will throw an error in the following scenarios:

 * A column index that is not within boundary of the game board, example `20`
 * The column is already full